openstack/performance-docs/doc/source/test_plans/1000_nodes/plan.rst

 To begin testing environment should have all the OpenStack services up and running.
 Of course they should be configured accordingly to the recommended settings from release and/or for your specific environment or use case.
-To have real world RPS/TPS/etc metrics all the services (inlcuding compute nodes) should be on the separate physical servers but again it depends on setup and requirements.
+To have real world RPS/TPS/etc metrics all the services (including compute nodes) should be on the separate physical servers but again it depends on setup and requirements.
 For simplicity and testing only control plane the Fake compute driver could be used.